Explore Madame Tussauds: London’s iconic wax attraction!

 A single wax figure at Madame Tussauds takes around 3–4 months to complete and costs roughly €250,000!

 I hope you’ve enjoyed this post and found inspiration here.
-If you are planning to visit Madame Tussauds when it reopens, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!
+If you are planning to visit Madame Tussauds when it reopens, please share your experience on DOYOUSPEAKLONDON!

 To go further: